|Table of Contents |

 This is from T’s witness statement;

-Regarding placing my hand on T’s shoulder, take a look back at what I said in relation to this during the first investigative meeting regarding Bart’s complaint.
+Regarding placing my hand on T’s shoulder, take a look back at what I said during the first investigative meeting regarding Bart’s complaint.
 It took place before witness statements had been requested.
 Here’s the relevant paragraph.

-Regarding Mia saying she didn’t find me particularly approachable, she was friendly enough when I did a drinks service in Economy with her on the outbound sector and praised her manner towards customers.
-She was also very chatty when she sat across from me at breakfast on Christmas morning in the hotel.
+Regarding Mia saying she didn’t find me particularly approachable, she was friendly enough when I did a drinks service in Economy with her on the outbound sector and was also very chatty when she sat across from me at breakfast on Christmas morning in the hotel.
 On the inbound sector she also felt comfortable approaching me during the dinner service to draw my attention to the portion size of the Christmas dinner.

 She could have spoken to Katrina who was the Purser in the cabin but instead approached me.